opendocsg/slw-judgments-backfill/2018_SGHC_55/report.md

 2       I heard oral arguments on 27 June 2017 and I gave my decision with 16-page brief oral grounds on 27 September 2017, dismissing the Plaintiff’s challenge on the Award.

 3       The Plaintiff then sought leave to appeal against my decision under s 10(4) of the IAA in Summons No 4722 of 2017 (“SUM 4722/2017”).
 Its main ground for leave was that there was a question of general principle to be decided for the first time, and upon which further argument and a decision of a higher tribunal would be to the public advantage.
-This question was whether precontractual negotiations were admissible in evidence to construe written agreements – a point left open by the Court of Appeal (see _Xia Zhengyan v Geng Changqing_ [2015] 3 SLR 732 (“ _Xia Zhengyan_ ” _), Sembcorp Marine Ltd v PPL Holdings Pte Ltd_ [2013] 4 SLR 193 (“ _Sembcorp Marine_ ”) and _Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design & Construction Pte Ltd_ [2008] 3 SLR(R) 1029 (“ _Zurich Insurance_ ”)).
+This question was whether precontractual negotiations were admissible in evidence to construe written agreements – a point left open by the Court of Appeal (see _Xia Zhengyan v Geng Changqing_ <span class="citation">[2015] 3 SLR 732</span> (“ _Xia Zhengyan_ ” _), Sembcorp Marine Ltd v PPL Holdings Pte Ltd_ <span class="citation">[2013] 4 SLR 193</span> (“ _Sembcorp Marine_ ”) and _Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design & Construction Pte Ltd_ <span class="citation">[2008] 3 SLR(R) 1029</span> (“ _Zurich Insurance_ ”)).

 4       At the hearing before me on 20 November 2017, I considered, with respect, that both parties’ written submissions did not fully address the issues.
 Having referred counsel to the Evidence Act (Cap 97, 1997 Rev Ed) (“the EA”), some articles and material facts, the most important being Procedural Order No 1 issued by the Tribunal and the SIAC Rules, counsel asked for an opportunity to look at the same and address them by way of written submissions.
 I agreed and directed that the parties file